Founder of Aroma Foundry

 If you live in or are visiting a country where the Ae. aegypti mosquitoes thrive, citronella oil may literally save your life.
 All you need to do is to apply a natural insect repellent with citronella oil directly onto your skin.
 This will allow you to protect yourself from mosquitoes and other insects.
 Studies have also found that using citronella oil with a diffuser can repel insects as well.

 The oil has a strong, distinct smell, but it’s fortunately not unpleasant.
-Thus, citronella oil is an effective and all-natural alternative to other insect repellents that may contain potentially harmful ingredients or may have a strange smell.
+Thus, citronella oil is an effective and all-natural alternative to other insect repellents that may contain potentially harmful ingredients or may have a harsh smell.

 However, you should avoid applying high amounts of pure citronella oil onto your skin.
 Citronella oil, as well as many other essential oils, are highly concentrated and can thus have irritating effects.
 If you apply citronella oil onto your skin, it should be diluted.